-The POD Village is a proposed year-long pilot project for up to 14 homeless female-identified people to each house a micro-housing sleeping pod designed by local architecture firms on a transitional basis in a village-style community with oversight and ongoing support from a contracted non-profit, Catholic Charities.
+The Kenton Women’s Village, previously known as the POD Village, is a year-long pilot project for up to 14 homeless female-identified people to each house a micro-housing sleeping pod designed by local architecture firms on a transitional basis in a village-style community with oversight and ongoing support from a contracted non-profit, Catholic Charities.

 Is there any documentation?

 While documentation has been slow to come in, here are all the documents the KNA has received on this project:

 The project is a collaboration between the City of Portland, the Joint Office of Homeless Services (JOHS), Catholic Charities (CC) and the Village Coalition (VC).
 Allied community partners include Portland State University’s Center for Public Interest Design (CPID), City Repair and potentially the KNA and Kenton Business Association (KBA).

 What infrastructure and services would be included in this village?

 Besides the 14 dwelling units for single occupancy, there would be common buildings for toilets, sanitation, food storage, cooking and dining.
 Site improvements would include a fence with a lockable front gate, outdoor lighting and walkways.

 ● Shared food storage, preparation, and dining facilities